telegraph/telegraph-engineer-laptop/README.md

 [ASDF]: https://github.com/asdf-vm/asdf
 [Yarn]: https://yarnpkg.com/en/

-It should take less than 15 minutes to install (depends on your machine).
+It should take about 90 minutes to install (depends on your machine and internet connection).

-## Talisman prepush hook
-Talisman validates the outgoing changeset for things that look suspicious - such as authorization tokens and private keys.
-This is installed after git is added bia homebrew and requires user interaction.
-Please select (Y)es when prompted.

 ## To Do Improvements
 1. Change the install to require curl to install the basic script rather than